wadmiraal/wadmiraal.net/src/_posts/2014-03-10-a-drupal-site-the-right-way.markdown

 ## Start building the site

 Start developing the site.
+Just use a core theme, like Seven or Bartik.
+It will look hideous, but power through.

 Create the Views, the content types, etc. *Get the people that will manage the site content on board*.
 Explain to them you want to get it just right, that you want to make their job as easy and painless as possible.
 Their feedback will be priceless.
 Remember: **it's usually when the content managers get to work on the site that all the mistakes become obvious.** A missing field, an image field that should be a file field, and so forth.
 Small things that can ruin your day (or week) if discovered 2 days before launch.
 If this can be discovered during the build process, you are still flexible enough to make changes.
 This is so important and obvious, but often overlooked.

 ## Theme it